Code-Institute-Submissions/alisadiq91-PharmOnline_MayResub/README.md

 ## Features

 1. This page contains a simple form that allows the user to send a message to the company.
-It only asks for their name and email address, and the message they would like to pass on.
+It only asks for their name, email address, and the message they would like to send.

 ![contactus-desktop](https://github.com/alisadiq91/PharmOnline/blob/master/assets/images/contactus-desktop.png)